Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Each mission is built around a series of quick reviews from previous modules, lessons (mostly text-based), then a chapter test, and a quick recap.
 By organizing the course this way, it just feels more structured and provides some serious guidance.

-Overall, it has got a great flow and it’s easy to keep track of your progress and performance as you roll through the course.
+Overall, it has got a great flow, making it easy to keep track of your progress and performance as you roll through the course.

 Superb Performance Analytics